konstantint/talkofeurope-wordclouds/README.md

 or at particular timepoints.
 [Fisher exact test](http://en.wikipedia.org/wiki/Fisher%27s_exact_test) was used to measure overrepresentation.
 Results were visualized as wordclouds, served via an interactive web application.

-The application is hosted live (as of April 2015) on [http://europe.all.my](http://europe.all.my).
+The application is hosted live (as of March 2017) on [http://talkofeurope.ing.ee](http://talkofeurope.ing.ee).
 This repository contains the source code of the scripts used to compute the results and of the visualization web application.

 Project structure